DANIELKAKAI/django_cache_project/README.md

 # django_cache_project
-In this project I've created my own custom cache middleware which inherits from the default django cache middleware classes. use the following command to run the app on your local server
+In this project I've created my own custom cache middleware which inherits from the default django cache middleware classes. use the following commands to install dependancies and run the app on your local server

 ```
+pip install < requirements.txt

 python manage.py runserver
 ```
 The settings.py contains the list of urls to be cached